Click for a transcript of MPO Planning Process.

 Over the last 100 years or more, America's population and lines of commerce have expanded well beyond the boundaries of individual cities and towns.
 Today, networks of highways, transit services, freight carriers, and airports serve metropolitan areas that may include many cities, suburbs, towns, and counties.
 In today's urban areas, many transportation decisions are best handled at the regional level.
 A regional approach gives decision-makers a comprehensive understanding of transportation problems and the ability to develop comprehensive solutions.

 Over the years, Congress has promoted a regional approach to urban transportation planning and decision-making.
 One of the most important advances came in the 1970s with legislation that required the creation of metropolitan planning organizations or MPOs in areas with a population of 50,000 or more.
 Now, there are over 300 MPOs across the country.
-An MPO may be a free-standing planning organization or an association of local government, but every MPO is governed by a policy board of local elected officials.
+An MPO may be a free-standing planning organization or an association of local governments, but every MPO is governed by a policy board of local elected officials.
 The Board may also include representatives from state transportation departments, mass transit operators, and others.
 The MPO is not alone in the decision-making process, but it's the engine that drives collaboration and cooperation among many participants.
 Local elected officials bring a unique perspective to the planning and decision-making process.
 They often face a challenging balancing act, making decisions that have the greatest regional benefit, while at the same time reflecting the concerns of the communities they represent.

 MPOs and their partners produce three key documents: the Unified Planning Work Program, the Transportation Plan, and the Transportation Improvement Program.
 The Unified Planning Work Program (or UPWP) describes the planning studies that are being performed for the metropolitan area.
 The Transportation Plan identifies the region's transportation policies, strategies, and projects for the next twenty years or more.
 The Transportation Improvement Program (or TIP) is a short-range program of projects covering at least three years that directs available funds to those improvements that are the highest priority.
 The MPO Policy Board and its partners direct development and content of the Plan, the TIP, and the UPWP.
 Both the Plan and the TIP must be fiscally constrained, in other words, consistent with available and expected funds.
 In areas with air quality problems, the Plan and the TIP must also help the region meet federal standards.